dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 It is a compile-time error if:

-*   `typeArguments` is present and there are more or less than two type arguments.
+*   `typeArguments` is present and there are more or fewer than two type arguments.

 *   Any of the entry key expressions are not constant expressions.